 Commands related to Contrast Scan.
-See also Integrate scans with builds (page 414).
+See also Integrate scans with builds (page 453).

 Command Description project_id <projectid></projectid> The ID associated with a scan project.
 Replace <projectid> with the ID for the scan project.
-To find the ID, select a scan project in Contrast and locate the last number in the URL.</projectid> project_name The name of the scan project in Contrast scan <filetobescanned></filetobescanned> Starts a static scan of the specified WAR or JAR file.
+To find the ID, select a scan project in Contrast and locate the last number in the URL.</projectid> Recommended: For the first scan, use the project_name command instead of this one.
+Scan creates the project for you. project_name <projectname></projectname> The name of the scan project.
+If the name includes spaces, enclose it in double quotes (").
+If you specify a new name, Scan creates the project.
+If you specify the name of an existing project, Scan adds the uploaded file to that project. scan <filetobescanned></filetobescanned> Starts a static scan of the specified WAR or JAR file.
 Replace <filetobescanned> with the path of the WAR or JAR file that you want to upload for scanning.</filetobescanned> scan_timeout Set a specific time span (in seconds) before the function times out.
 The default timeout is 20 seconds if scan_timeout is not set. wait_for_scan Waits for the result of the scan